bigyanse/system-design/60DaysofLearning.md

      - Fully-rendered HTML
      - We should try to avoid file-based caching, as it makes cloning, and auto-scaling more difficult
 - Caching at the object level
-    - Treating data as an object, similar to what we do with your application code, having application assemble the dataset from the database into a class instance or a data structure
+    - Treating data as an object, similar to what we do with our application code, having application assemble the dataset from the database into a class instance or a data structure
     - Remove the object from cache if its underlying data has changed
     - Allows for asynchronous processing workers assemble objects by consuming the latest cached object
 - What to cache?